 Additionally, it’s important to choose a kombucha with live cultures.
-These are the beneficial bacteria and yeasts that offer health benefits.
+These are the beneficial bacteria and yeasts that offer possible health benefits.

 You can find live cultures in some brands of kombucha, or you can purchase them separately and add them to your kombucha.

 Take Extra Steps For Better Gut Health